 The only really bad thing about this movie is that it reinforces the false narrative that schizophrenic individuals are somehow more likely to be gifted.
 This simply isn’t true, and being gifted is more often associated with conditions such as autism.
 However, this film is redeeming in many ways because it shows how far someone can fall due to schizophrenic issues.
 Many people in real life have wound up homeless or desperate due to schizophrenic paranoia or hallucinations.
 It shows you that it can happen to people from all walks of life, reinforcing the importance of support and treatment.

 - The Fisher King

 Lilith is a 1964 film that stars a schizophrenic protagonist named Lilith.
-She meets Vincent, who has decided to work in a private mental health hospital as a therapist.
 The two wind up falling in love, which sets off a series of events that leads to the movie’s main conflict.
 Another patient is also in love with Lilith, and something happens to Vincent that causes Lilith to lose touch with reality.
 You see Lilith develop more problems with her schizophrenia due to an emotional response to the events around her.

 - The Snake Pit

 The Snake Pit is a movie that came out way back in 1948, but that doesn’t mean that it isn’t a good one.
 This movie is about an inmate named Virginia at a mental asylum that doesn’t completely remember who she is.
 She has slipped into schizophrenia and is now living in an altered reality.
 Virginia doesn’t even remember her husband, Robert, due to the hallucinations that she is experiencing.
 This movie is very dated, but it shows how some people with schizophrenia can experience reality differently and lose themselves.
 In the movie, Virginia is being treated by a kind doctor named Dr. Kik.